14th October 2009 - Due to a corruption of some of the script, this post has been moved to:

 Cell phones/Mobiles: You can take your own, rent one or buy one.
 For the best coverage in Spain either Movistar or Orange is recommended.

-service in Madrid, run by an American/Scottish expat has been recommended.
-He can set you up with a mobile phone at the best price available, and have it waiting for you when you arrive in Pamplona or Leon.
+service in Madrid , run by an American/Scottish expat has been recommended.
+He can set you up with a mobile phone at the best price available, and have it waiting for you when you arrive in Pamplona or Leon .
 You can either rent one or buy one, the quality is excellent and the price is right.
 His name is Jer, you can find him and his business at http://www.multimadrid.com/.

+If you don't want to carry a cell phone you can buy a World Call card before you leave home.
 When using phone cards, its often half the price if you use the yellow and blue phones inside the bars and not the Telefonica Call boxes on the streets.You can also buy cards very cheaply in Spain to make international calls.